-Let's start at the end.
-I finished in the bottom 5% taking 7 hours.
-The Morrocans that won finished in less than two. this tells you two things... firstly that there are many bionic freaks taking part : I am working on a theory that these people are genetically modified and that once a year this breed of cyborgs meet in the desert : more on that theory as the desert fries my brain: and secondly, my state: I finished today!!
-That was all that I wanted: the injury to my calf is already causingsignificant pain and the lack of training caused by the injury is already taking its toll: its going to be one step at a time: tomorrow is Monday and tomorrow they treat us to a 38km day: today was a mere 30::: the heat is already cooking the spirits and remind me why humans do not live here: the question why has already reared its ugly head::: and no answers have yet been found: \\\
+So let's start at the end.
+I finished in the bottom 15% taking 7 hours.
+The Morrocans that won finished in less than two.
+This tells you two things... firstly that there are many bionic freaks taking part - I am working on a theory that these people are genetically modified and that once a year this breed of cyborgs meet in the desert (more on that theory as the desert fries my brain); and secondly, my state: I finished today!!
+That was all that I wanted - the injury to my calf is already causing significant pain and the lack of training caused by the injury is already taking its toll: it's going to be one step at a time.
+Tomorrow is Monday and tomorrow they treat us to a 38km day.
+Today thankfully was a mere 30 - the heat is already cooking the spirits and reminding me why humans do not live here.
+The question 'why' I am here has already reared its ugly head and no answers have yet been found.

-One more thing::: I have my first blister that I have named Louise as a reminder why I am doing this: every blister afterwards will be named after one of my incredible sponsors::: you all give this horror so much worth.
+One more thing - I have my first blister that I have named Louise as a reminder why I am doing this - every blister afterwards will be named after one of my incredible sponsors - you all give this horror so much worth.

-I give you one word of advice: stay at home and don't do this::: I will not be leaving home after this for some time: and its only Day One::: if there is a God I'm hoping to talk to him tomorrow xxxxx
+I give you one word of advice: stay at home and don't do this.
+I will not be leaving home after this for some time: and its only Day One.
+If there is a God I'm hoping to talk to him tomorrow

-Day 4
+DAY 4

 The last few days have been solely about self preservation.
-First things first - I am still in the race if a little off the pace. if it wasn't for the incredible generosity of my bastard sponsors for giving so much money I would have committed Hari Kari by now.
+First things first - I am still in the race if a little off the pace.
+If it wasn't for the incredible generosity of my bastard sponsors for giving so much money I would have committed Hari Kari by now.
 Despite volunteering for this madness I hold them all personally responsible for the agony I am in.
 I will distribute the pain I'm suffering across all my sponsors in measure equal to their donation.
 They should prepare themselves.

-As a measure of the torture I am in I have just completed 76km in 25 hours dragged the last bit by my two noble tent companions who spend their hours quoting from the film 'Guns of Navarone'.
-Visibility is down to 5m and my tent has turned into a sand tunnel for testing flight aircraft: I thought Day Two was the worst day in my life but sadly did not forsee Day Three.
-Day 2 is where the real horror began.
-My achilles tore again whilst I was precariously balanced half way up a 800m sand mountain then had to hop the rest... my walking polls have become my crutches.... overcompensating for the injury I have developed blisters on hands developed from a delightful mix of grinding sand and sweat.
+As a measure of the torture I am in I have just completed 76km in 25 hours dragged the last bit by my two noble tent companions who spend their hours quoting from the film 'The Guns of Navarone'.
+Visibility is down to 5m and my tent has turned into a sand tunnel for flight testing aircraft.
+I thought Day Two was the worst day in my life but sadly did not forsee Day Three.
+Day 2 is when the real horror began.
+My achilles tore again whilst I was precariously balanced half way up a 800m sand mountain then had to hop the rest - my walking polls have become my crutches - overcompensating for the injury I have developed blisters on my hands developed from a delightful mix of grinding sand and sweat.